Krishna1594/Krishna1594.github.io/_projects/(10) Commodities-and-Pesticides-Project.md

    **3) Do we have any commodities crossing the ETA (Tolerance) of Residue of Pesticides?**

-   For the answer, I wrote the following code and found there are **101 commodity samples that exceed residue of pesticide tolerance levels set.**
+   For the answer, I wrote the following code and found there are **101 results of various commodity samples reveal which of them exceeded tolerance levels for residue of pesticide depending on the pesticide name.**

    <script src="https://gist.github.com/Krishna1594/715974c9a2c2fcc18dd2e7d6da806169.js"></script>